Your AI Agent Is Reading More Than You Think

 The Reveal

 When the agent traverses your repository to work on a task, it doesn't pick one file and ignore the rest.
-It loads your root file first, then picks up each domain file as it enters that folder.
-Touch six domains in a single task and you've silently loaded seven files before the agent has written a single line of code.
+It loads your root file first, then picks up each domain file as it reads files in that folder.
+Touch six domains in a single task and you've silently loaded seven instruction files before the agent has written a single line of code.
 That 400-line file you broke up into ten 40-line files?
 The agent may load all ten.
 You've gone from one big file to ten smaller ones that collectively add up to more than you started with.

 The problem was never the size of the file.
 It was never even the number of files.
 It's what's in them, and when they get loaded.

-How the Hierarchy Works
+How the Loading Actually Works

 The Visibility Problem